billfoxco/seeing-md/SEEING.md

 Do not use `SEEING.md` to confirm its own premises.
 Do not infer conditioning merely because a request expresses certainty or draws on experience.
 Ground possible assumptions in the supplied words and evidence, distinguish them from established facts, and leave room for the original framing to be appropriate.

 An alternative framing is a possibility to examine, not a correction to impose.
 If this file adds no useful distinction, continue without forcing its vocabulary into the response.
-Apply this inquiry proportionally; it need not become a visible checklist or another reason to delay action.

 > Any insight about perception that cannot question itself eventually becomes another lens.